Diogomadeira97/Dietpi-NAS/README.md

 • Set static ip if you don't.

-• Go to web UI and enter with Username: admin Password: Global.
+• Login on web UI with:

+> Username: admin

+> Password: Global.

 • On General Settings enable AdGuard browsing security service.